Food Packaging Research Group

 Calcium carbonate based active packaging

 The aim of this project is to develop antimicrobial and oxygen scavenging materials for food packaging applications.
-Both antimicrobial and oxygen scavenging functions will be developed using ground or modified calcium carbonate which has a very high potential to incorporate active ingredients into packaging and to control the release of such ...
+Both antimicrobial and oxygen scavenging functions will be developed using ground or modified calcium carbonate which has a very high potential to incorporate active ingredients into packaging and to ...

 BIOPAC (Biopolymer based bioactive food packaging)

 The aim of this project is to design and investigate new biopolymer systems as carriers of natural bioactive compounds with antioxidant and/or antimicrobial properties, to apply them for food packaging and assess their performance.
 The polysaccharide matrices will be obtained by the means of chemical modification of ...

 Further confidential industry projects